NewsAppsUMD/first-django-app-umd/docs/index.rst

         'django.contrib.sessions',
         'django.contrib.messages',
         'django.contrib.staticfiles',
-        'expenses',
+        'foreclosures',
     )

 .. note::

     Python, like most programming languages, is very strict.
 When you add a new word to a list, as we did above, it always needs to be followed by a comma and surrounded by quotes.
 The indentations are also very stict and need to be consistent from line to line.
 Also, lines starting with ``#`` or surrounding by `"""` quotes are comments that will not be run as code and are instead there only as documentation.

-Next open up the ``models.py`` file in the ``expenses`` app's directory.
-Here we will use Django's built-in `models <https://docs.djangoproject.com/en/4.0/topics/db/models/>`_ system to design a database table to hold the source data.
+Next open up the ``models.py`` file in the ``foreclosures`` app's directory.
+Here we will use Django's built-in `models <https://docs.djangoproject.com/en/4.2/topics/db/models/>`_ system to design a database table to hold the source data.

 Each table is defined using a Python `class <http://www.learnpython.org/en/Classes_and_Objects>`_ that inherits special powers `from Django <https://docs.djangoproject.com/en/dev/topics/db/models/>`_.
 Those special powers allow it to synchronize with an underlying database.
 Our work begins by creating our class and naming it after the data we'll put inside.